cudoventures/cudos-blast/README.md

 ---
 ## Testing contracts with JavaScript

-You can test your smart contracts using `.js` files in `{project_root}/tests/` folder.
+Cudos Blast uses [Jest](https://jestjs.io) framework for testing.
+Test files must be in `{project_root}/tests/` folder.
 You can use the provided sample test as a template or make one or more tests of your own.
 You must have a [local node running](#starting-a-local-node) in order to deploy or interact with the smart contracts in your tests.

 ```bash
 describe('alpha contract', () => {